FANXYBIN/James.Xuanbin.Li_portfolio/README.md

 ## 👤 About Me
 Hi, I’m **James Li**.

 I'm a Data Analyst and Machine Learning practitioner with a Master of Professional Studies in **Analytics** from Northeastern University, specializing in **Applied Machine Intelligence**.
+I also hold a **Bachelor of Management in Information Management and Information Systems** from Yangzhou University.

 I previously worked at **Dell Yangzhou Innovation Center** as an IT consulting Assistant, supporting enterprise software implementation, MES customization, warehouse management system development, and data visualization for manufacturing clients.